Nyu10/KeyLogger-Virus-WORKING-/README.md

 # KeyLogger Virus (WORKING!)

-I wrote a Keylogger Virus that actually works and looks like the game Valorant
+We wrote a Keylogger Virus that actually works and looks like the game Valorant

 **WARNING!
 ANTIVIRUS PROGRAMS (such as AVAST FREE ANTIVIRUS) WILL FLAG VALORANT.EXE as a VIRUS.**
 **THIS PROJECT WAS FOR EDUCATIONAL PURPOSES.
 DO NOT TRY TO USE A KEYLOGGER AS A LEGITIMATE VIRUS BECAUSE IT IS 100% ILLEGAL IN MOST CASES AND FINES, ARRESTS, AND JAIL TIME COULD BE WARRANTED**